Abdul Baset al-Sarout: Death

 Syrian rebel supporters demonstrate after they held a prayer for Sarout at the Fatih Mosque in Istanbul, 9 June 2019, which drew criticism from the opposition Peoples' Democratic Party (HDP).

-He died on 8 June 2019, during the 2019 Northwestern Syria offensive, after engaging in combat with the Syrian Army at Tal Malah village.
+Al-Sarout died on June 8, 2019, during the 2019 Northwestern Syria offensive, after engaging in combat with the Syrian Army at Tell Malah.
 According to a Jayish al-Izza spokesperson, as well as the pro-opposition Syrian Observatory for Human Rights, he died in a Turkish hospital in Reyhanlı, Hatay from wounds sustained two days prior, when he was struck by Syrian Army artillery, after his unit clashed with the army in northern Hama.
 He was taken a day later to the village of Al-Dana in rebel-held northwestern Syria, to be buried with one of his deceased brothers.

+Controversy

+At a 2012 opposition rally, Al-Sarout chanted, "We are all Jihadists, Homs has made its decision, we will exterminate the Alawites, and the Shiites have to go".

+In 2014, Al-Sarout directed messages to ISIS and the Al-Nusra Front, the arm of al-Qaeda in Syria to unite to “fight Christians”, he stated: “They are Muslims just as we are, just as their goal is to empower Allah’s law on earth, so is ours,” “We’re not Christians nor Shiites to be afraid of suicide belts and car bombs.”
+He also stated: “This is a message to the Islamic State, and our brothers in Al-Nusra, that all of us are one hand to fight the Christians and take back the lands defiled by the regime.”